Update: ‘2024 Cadillac Lyriq’ sub-section added to ‘Features’ and ‘TopElectricSUV says’ section added.

 When are Cadillac Lyriq deliveries set to begin?

-The Cadillac Lyriq deliveries in the U.S. will begin by June 2022.
+The Cadillac Lyriq deliveries in the U.S. have begun, although in limited numbers.

 What will be the base Cadillac Lyriq price?